Three insights, two findings, one action (February 20, 2020)

-Once again it’s time to share 3 insights, 2 findings and 1 action.
+Once again, it’s time to share three insights, two findings, and one action.

 3 INSIGHTS FROM ME

 Just hoping to retire is a sure way to not retire.
 There's too much at stake to leave to chance.
 Retirement shouldn’t rest on hope but a comprehensive financial plan based on clear objectives of what you want in retirement and the strategies needed to reach those objectives.
 You’ll know what you need to accomplish when you're clear on the objectives.
 And knowing what you need to accomplish starts with getting clear on and finding strategies for key retirement objectives such as the age you can retire, how you’ll meet spending goals, and manage risks.
 Retirement has little to do with hope and all to do with having a retirement plan with clear objectives and proven strategies to reach those objectives.

 Financial planning is primarily about arranging financial affairs today to accomplish goals tomorrow.
 This doesn’t mean a life of sacrifice today in pursuit of enjoyment tomorrow.
 However, it does suggest if you want to reach tomorrow’s goals, it requires intentional action and thought today.
 The key to enjoying today's journey to reach tomorrow's goals is balancing the needs of today with the needs of tomorrow by wisely allocating your time and resources to near and distant goals.